This article was updated in November 2023 with contributions from Richard Beech and Steve Berardi.

 1. Choose the right equipment

-As they are slightly larger than other insects, dragonflies can be photographed with anything from a point-and-shoot to a DSLR.
-The accompanying images have been taken with a DSLR.
-However, many of the principles remain the same whatever equipment you use.
+Dragonflies are larger than most other insects, which means that you don’t need a specialist lens to get decent shots; in my experience, dragonflies can be photographed with anything from a point-and-shoot camera to a top-notch mirrorless body.
+And many of the principles remain the same whatever equipment you use.

 2. Find a good location

 During the summer months, dragonflies can be found anywhere there is water.
 Certain species come to small ponds, while others are found near rivers or streams.

 Damselflies are often weaker fliers and tend to stay close to the water’s surface, whereas dragonflies can be seen flying farther away from the water and sometimes perching at eye level.

 I encourage you to spend some time researching your native species of dragonflies and their preferred habitats before you go out.
 That way, when you’re in the field with your camera, you can at least find a few potential subjects on a regular basis!